Combine International Halal Expertise with European Operational Excellence

 Until 17.10.2019 LPPOM MUI was the sole Indonesian Halal certification body.

-With the Indonesian Halal law 33/2014, entering in force in 17.10.2019, products imported, distributed and sold as Halal in Indonesia must be mandatory certified Halal, or they will have to be labelled as Haram.
+With the Indonesian Halal law 33/2014 (Halal Product Assurance), entering into force in 17.10.2019, products imported, distributed and sold as Halal in Indonesia must be mandatory certified Halal, or they will have to be labelled as Haram.
 This law is not limited to food products but covers cosmetic and pharmaceutical products as well.

 Entering in force in 2017, the new UAE Halal scheme changed the way Halal Certification Bodies were accredited and how companies are audited.
 New in these standards is the two-stage audit, comprising both Halal and Food Safety.